 ICS-202 Incident Objectives.
-This form describes the basic incident strategy, control objectives, command emphasis/priorities, and safety consideration for the respective Operational Period.
-This form includes general direction to the Liaison Unit from Command and may be useful as a presentation tool for stakeholders.
+This form describes the basic incident strategy, control objectives, command emphasis/priorities, and safety considerations for the respective Operational Period.
+This form includes general direction to the Liaison Unit from Command and may be useful as a presentation tool for involved and interested parties.